paulrouget/servo-embedding-api/README.md

 The initial motivation is to improve Mozilla's [Browser API](https://developer.mozilla.org/en-US/docs/Web/API/Using_the_Browser_API), which is a set of extra methods, property and events on top of the DOM `<iframe>` element (mozbrowser).
 After experimenting with Gecko's and Servo's implementation of the the Browser API, and Electron's `<webview>`, we started drafting a potential V2 of the API.

+The API will be designed in 2 steps:

+- a low level, not DOM based, exhaustive API, with JS bindings and Rust bindings (traits compiled from webidl files).
+- a higher level, DOM based, developer friendly API, built on top of the low level API

 ## Servo overview

 In Servo, documents are also called pipelines.
 Pipelines contain a set of frames (can be seen as the list of iframes within a document).
-Frames contain a set of ordered pipelines (these pipelines represent the history entries).
+Frames contain a sorted set of pipelines (these pipelines represent the history entries).
 Pipelines and frames are referenced via ids.
 Pipelines and frames live in a constellation, the "Command Control" that passes messages to pipelines.

 ### pipeline